 The Moon as reflector

 The Moon does however have some irregular movement.
 Relative to someone observing on Earth, it nods (North-South), and it wobbles (East-West).
 And since it is on an elliptical orbit, it is moving at speed away from Earth and back again with a period of a month.

 Considered locally, reflections are more effective near the centre of the Moon’s face.
 That’s logical since many of the reflections from the sides (towards the Moon’s outer edges or limbs) will be lost to space.
-This effect heightens with distance from the centre.
-Although this appears a steady state, the irregularity of the Moon’s movement means irregular reflections.
+This loss heightens with distance from the centre.
+And although this appears a steady state, the irregularity of the Moon’s movement means irregular reflections and libration fading.

+The Moon as reflector